nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 #### Top section:

-Chose a `project_name` that is a compliant name.
+Choose a `project_name` that is a compliant name.
 E.g. a valid bucket name for AWS.

         project_name: my-jupyterhub